-I am so impressed with these three websites, especially the first one.
+I am so impressed with these two websites, especially the first one.
 It is a Canadian organization that gives terrific ideas on how to teach, create, and share ideas on CT.

 Just today I received an email from them with this information about more resources at this URL (under Join heading):

 “If you are in a position to help implement critical thinking, here are three resources you might use to introduce the Tools for Thought to teachers during a short meeting.
 This online collection of ready to use lesson plans introduces students to a wide range of intellectual tools for effective thinking. “

 There are lots of easy to use ideas for all levels, including lesson plans.
 What could be easier?